 And wherever you go, you’ll find plenty of beautiful buildings.
 Lima may be a modern city, but it wears its history on its sleeve, and its Spanish colonial architecture is some of the most gorgeous, opulent, and well preserved in all of the Americas.

 Where to stay in Lima?
-Best areas to stay in Lima
+8 Best areas

 Getting around without a car can be equally intimidating.
 Rather than have rely on a public transit system, most Lima residents make use of a complicated ecosystem of private companies that consist of microbuses and taxis.